Louisiana judge temporarily blocks enforcement of statewide abortion ban

 In Louisiana on Monday, a judge in New Orleans, a liberal city in a conservative state, temporarily blocked enforcement of a statewide abortion ban that was designed to automatically go into effect when Roe fell, after abortion rights activists argued that the law is unclear.

 The ruling is in effect pending a July 8 hearing.
-Louisiana’s Republican attorney general will argue in favor of enforcement.
+Louisiana’s Republican Attorney General Jeff Landry will argue in favor of enforcement.

+But LSU law professor Ken Levy says that likely won't be the end of things.

+"July 8 may not be the end of the story, because whatever decision the judge issues there may be appealed and that may take a while, so there may be at least another few months where abortion rights are preserved in Louisiana," Levy said.

 Also Monday, abortion rights advocates asked a Florida judge to block a new law there that bans abortions after 15 weeks with some exceptions and is set to take effect this week.